tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 conversions, plus a lot more.
 Accepting both proposals would not cause problems; in fact, the APIs proposed here could be used to implement parts of the P1629 design.

+There are some differences between the way that the transcode views and iterators from [@P1629R1] work and the transcoding view and iterators from this paper work.
+First, `std::text::transcode_view` has no direct support for null-terminated strings.
+Second, it does not do the unpacking described in this paper.

 # The shortest Unicode primer imaginable